 At the same time, some hunters will want to go with a more adjustable scope option.
 The flexibility of increased magnification, most light through a higher lens objective and an adjustable eyepiece are sometimes warranted.

 .410 Shotgun Choke Tubes for Turkeys

 When all is said and done, the .410 today is most certainly a much more viable option for the turkey woods than ever before.
-The gun and ammo manufacturers have made that possible.
-But it is important to get a real handle on the capabilities of the little gun when it comes taking a shot at any distance.
+The gun, optic and ammo manufacturers have made that possible.
+But it is important to get a real handle on the capabilities of the little gun when it comes taking a shot at a distance.
 Make no mistake, the .410 shotgun is not the same as a 12-gauge at distances beyond 40 yards.
 There is a noticeable “on target” pellet count difference between the two at 40 yards and beyond, and any time you squeeze the trigger on a big tom, the goal is to make a quick, clean kill.
 It is important for us to be ethical when it comes to hunting and making sure we take shots inside the range of the gun is a big part of that.

 So get yourself one of these little guns and get started on that .410 Grand Slam.
 Get Mr. Tom in range and enjoy the thrill that turkey hunting up close can provide.